-Master Tie-Line File

-The Master Tie-Line File (MTLF) contains:

-Master lists of owners and zones;

-Path definitions and ratings for paths in the WECC Path Rating Catalog;

-Lists of lines and transformers which interconnect areas; and

-A placeholder for area-to-area transactions for the existing system.

-General Requirements

-WECC staff shall maintain the MTLF.

-WECC staff shall post the current MTLF in the present year’s base case Files on the WECC Web site.

-The MTLF is used in the compilation of all base cases to ensure consistency of steady-state data common to multiple Areas.

-Updates to the MTLF shall be coordinated between Areas as necessary and submitted to WECC staff in an ‘epc’ file format.

-The MTLF shall only be maintained and applied to all WECC operating base cases.
-The tie-line data pertaining to planning horizon cases will be handled on a case-by-case basis.

 Data Requirements (Area Interchange)

-Tie-Lines – Existing transmission lines (including line shunts) and transformers, as of the date of the data request letter, connecting two Areas shall have steady-state data submitted to WECC staff for inclusion in the MTLF according to Section 5.C – “AC Transmission Lines (MOD-011, R1.3, R1.6)” and “Transformers (MOD-011, R1.5)” respectively.

-Zones – Zone Names and Zone Numbers shall be maintained in the MTLF.
-Zone assignments to the applicable entities can be found in “Appendix 2 – Area, Zone, and Bus Number Assignments.”
+Zones – Zone Names and Zone Numbers shall be maintained in the BCCS.
+Zone assignments to the Planning Coordinators (see “Appendix 2 – Area, Zone, and Bus Number Assignments.”)

-WECC staff shall identify paths (as listed in the WECC Path Rating Catalog) in the MTLF under the Interface Data section.
+WECC staff shall identify paths (as listed in the WECC Path Rating Catalog) in the BCCS under the Interface Data section.
 The Interface Number shall match the WECC path number.
 Rating 1 shall be used for the Path Transfer Limit for prevailing flow direction and Rating 2 shall be used for the secondary flow direction Path Transfer Limit.

-WECC path element information shall be maintained in the MTLF.
+WECC path element information shall be maintained in the BCCS.
 Area Coordinators shall provide updates to WECC staff as changes are made or as facilities are placed in-service.

-Facility owners of DC buses, lines, and converters that are part of any area tie line shall provide the steady-state data to be maintained in the MTLF.
+Facility owners of DC buses, lines, and converters that are part of any area tie line shall provide the steady-state data to be maintained in the BCCS.

-Transformer Impedance Correction Table – Impedance correction parameters to be used for TCUL transformers and phase-shifting transformers shall be maintained in the MTLF.
+Transformer Impedance Correction Table – Impedance correction parameters to be used for TCUL transformers and phase-shifting transformers shall be maintained in the BCCS.

-Owner Data – A list of owner numbers, names, and four-character abbreviations shall be maintained in the MTLF.
+Owner Data – A list of Owner Numbers, names, and four-character abbreviations shall be maintained in the BCCS.

-Transaction Data – There must be a transaction for any connection between areas.
-Staff manages this portion of the MTLF file on a case-by-case basis.
+Transaction Data – There must be a transaction for any connection between Areas.
+Staff manages this data in the BCCS on a case-by-case basis.

 Dynamic Data Requirements

-The WECC staff, in concert with the SRWG, MVWG, and other entities as appropriate, is responsible for managing the collection of the dynamic data required to comply with applicable NERC Standards and Measurements.

 To provide consistency in data submittals and help avoid potential solution problems, the guidelines below shall be followed to the maximum extent possible.
 However, WECC recognizes deviations from the guidelines may occasionally be needed.
 For these situations, submitters are requested to provide the SRWG and MVWG with the rationale for exceptions.
 In all cases, dynamic data must be consistent with steady-state data provided for each WECC Base Case.
-The facility owners are responsible for providing data for their solely- or jointly-owned facilities in the format specified and for the accuracy of these data, either directly or through a Data Representative, at the option of the owner.
+The Planning Coordinators are responsible for providing data for facilities in the format specified.